otwstephanie/mobile/plugins/cordova-plugin-iosrtc/docs/Building.md

 ## Xcode

 If you still prefer to do it manually open it with Xcode and follow these steps:

 - Set "iOS Deployment Target" to `7.0` or higher within your project settings.
 - Set "Deployment Target" to `7.0` or higher within the project target settings.
 - Within the project "Build Settings" add an entry to the "Runpath Search Paths" setting with value `@executable_path/Frameworks`.
 - Within the project "Build Settings" set "Objective-C Bridging Header" to `PROJECT_NAME/Plugins/cordova-plugin-iosrtc/cordova-plugin-iosrtc-Bridging-Header.h` (read more about the "Bridging Header" above).
+- Within the project "Build Settings" set "Enable Bitcode" to "No". (this will be addressed soon)